 - Salt (optional)

-Check out the step by step instructions on how to make butternut squash cubes in the air fryer in this story!
+How to make butternut squash in the air fryer

 Spray the bottom of the basket of the air fryer with olive oil or avocado oil spray (do not use a non-stick spray with added propellants, it can break down the coating on the basket) and add enough butternut squash to cover the bottom of the basket (keep the squash in one single layer).
 This means you will likely need to cook in batches depending on the size of your air fryer.